sidmulajkar/sidsblog/sidmulajkar/content/posts/how-to-handle-double-booking-problem-using-db.md

 ### Problems with the Pessimistic Approach:

-Double booking at the same time can create some race conditions for this situation so we can probably use 2-phase locking or strict 2-phase, 3 phase-locking mechanisms to ensure that the consistency is maintained. (pessimistic approach)
+Double booking at the same time can create some race conditions for this situation so we can probably use ***2-phase locking or strict 2-phase, 3 phase-locking mechanisms to ensure that the consistency is maintained. (pessimistic approach)***

+--

-but locking is expensive to keep the table in the memory while updating the table using the lock.
+***but locking is expensive to keep the table in the memory while updating the table using the lock.***

+--

 **Multiple locks can be used like row level, table level, etc and most databases don’t allow row-level locking because if one transaction updates the whole rows, and other thousands of columns in the table then keeping them in memory is not efficient and cost-effective.**